haileemiu/Weekend1_Salary_Calc/README.md

 ## Stretch Mode

-Create an `Employee` class to store the information about each new employee in an Array.
+- [x] Create an `Employee` class to store the information about each new employee in an Array.

-Add styling or extra functionality that fits with the theme of this assignment.
+- [ ]Add styling or extra functionality that fits with the theme of this assignment.

-Once the employee is deleted, update the total spend on salaries account for this employee's removal.
+- [x]Once the employee is deleted,
+- [x]update the total spend on salaries account for this employee's removal.
 This will require that the logic knows which element was removed.
 You will need to use `.text()` as a getter or look into jQuery's `.data()` function.
 This is tricky!

+## Things to fix
+- [x] math is off

 ## Reminder About Modes